zcattacz/PJON_wiki/Home.md

 - [Padded jittering data link layer v0.1](https://github.com/gioblu/PJON/blob/master/strategies/SoftwareBitBang/specification/padded-jittering-protocol-specification-v0.1.md)

 ### Why PJON?
 PJON is a tool created to simplify communication between devices and network engineering.
-Choose the medium you prefer, build your own network of devices and make it work with just a few lines of code.
-For now there are 5 different strategies to communicate data with PJON on various media.
+Choose the medium you prefer, build your own network of devices and make it work with few lines of code.
+There are 5 strategies available to communicate data with PJON on various media:

 **EthernetTCP** | **Medium:** Ethernet port, wired or WiFi | [readme](https://github.com/gioblu/PJON/tree/master/strategies/EthernetTCP)